 In 1944, G. G. Ponnambalam founded the All Ceylon Tamil Congress (ACTC).

-In 1944, the Soulbury reforms did not meet the demand for 50-50 representation.
+In 1944, the Soulbury reforms did not meet Tamil leader G. G. Ponnambalam's demand for a 50–50 representation in the State Council.

 In 1946, D. S. Senanayake established the United National Party (UNP).

-In 1947, the movie "Kadawunu Poronduwa (The Broken Promise)", produced by S. M. Nayagam of Chitra Kala Movietone, heralded the coming of Sri Lankan cinema.
+In 1947, the movie "Kadawunu Poronduwa (The Broken Promise)", produced by S. M. Nayagam of Chitra Kala Movietone, marked the beginning of Sri Lankan cinema.

-On February 4, 1948, independence was proclaimed ushering in dominion status, and D. S. Senanayake became the first Prime Minister of Ceylon.
+In February 1948, independence was proclaimed, with the Soulbury constitution ushering in dominion status, and D. S. Senanayake became the first Prime Minister of Ceylon.

-From 1948, socialism strongly influenced Sri Lanka's government's economic policies.
+From 1948 to 1977, socialism strongly influenced the government's economic policies in Sri Lanka.

-In 1948, Duncan White won a silver medal at the London Olympics for the men's 400 metres hurdles.
+In 1948, Duncan White won a silver medal at the London Olympics for the men's 400 metres hurdles, marking a significant achievement for Sri Lanka.

-In 1948, the British crown colony of Ceylon achieved independence as the Dominion of Ceylon.
+In 1948, Sri Lanka achieved independence as the Dominion of Ceylon.

-Since independence in 1948, the primary focus of the armed forces has been internal security.
+Since independence in 1948, the primary focus of the armed forces in Sri Lanka has been internal security.

 In 1949, a dissident group led by S.J.V.
-Chelvanayakam broke away and formed the Illankai Tamil Arasu Kachchi (ITAK), also known as the Federal Party.
+Chelvanayakam broke away from the All Ceylon Tamil Congress and formed the Illankai Tamil Arasu Kachchi (ITAK), also known as the Federal Party.

-Sri Lanka-China relations started in 1949, when the People's Republic of China was formed.
+Sri Lanka-China relations started as soon as the People's Republic of China was formed in 1949.

-In 1950, Sri Lankan Finance Minister J. R. Jayewardene, together with then Australian Foreign Minister Sir Percy Spencer, proposed the Colombo Plan at the Commonwealth Foreign Minister's Conference held in Colombo.
+In 1950, Sri Lankan Finance Minister J. R. Jayewardene and Australian Foreign Minister Sir Percy Spencer proposed the Colombo Plan.

 In July 1951, S. W. R. D. Bandaranaike founded the Sri Lanka Freedom Party (SLFP).

-At the San Francisco Peace Conference in 1951, Sri Lanka argued for a free Japan and refused to accept payment of reparations for World War II damage.
+At the San Francisco Peace Conference in 1951, Sri Lanka argued for a free Japan and refused to accept payment of reparations.

-Sri Lanka became a member of the United Nations in 1955.
+In 1955, Sri Lanka became a member of the United Nations.

-Sri Lanka played a vital role at the Asian–African Conference in 1955, which was an important step in the crystallisation of the NAM.
+Sri Lanka played a vital role at the Asian–African Conference in 1955, which was an important step in the crystallisation of the Non-Aligned Movement.

-In 1956, Lester James Peiris directed "Rekava (Line of Destiny)", a movie which led to global acclaim.
+In 1956, Lester James Peiris directed and released the movie "Rekava (Line of Destiny)", which gained global acclaim.

-In 1956, S. W. R. D. Bandaranaike was elected prime minister and he later introduced the Sinhala Only Act, recognizing Sinhala as the only official language of the government.
+In 1956, S. W. R. D. Bandaranaike was elected prime minister and introduced the controversial Sinhala Only Act, recognizing Sinhala as the only official language.

 In 1956, the Bandaranaike government significantly changed the pro-western policies set by the previous UNP government.

-In 1956, the British Royal Navy withdrew its station from Trincomalee.
+In 1956, the British Royal Navy remained stationed at Trincomalee.

-In 1958, the Sinhala Only Act was partially reversed, but it still posed a grave concern for the Tamil community.
+In 1958, the Sinhala Only Act was partially reversed, but the bill posed a grave concern for the Tamil community.

 In 1959, Prime Minister Bandaranaike was assassinated by an extremist Buddhist monk.

-In 1959, The Bandaranaike government recognized Cuba under Fidel Castro.
+In 1959, the Bandaranaike government recognized Cuba under Fidel Castro, and shortly afterward, Che Guevara paid a visit to Sri Lanka.

-Following the parliamentary election in July 1960, Sirimavo Bandaranaike became the prime minister, becoming the world's first elected female head of government.
+Following the parliamentary election in July 1960, Sirimavo Bandaranaike became the prime minister, and the world's first elected female head of government.

 In 1960, Sirimavo Bandaranaike took office as prime minister.

-In 1962, the government withstood an attempted coup d'état.
+In 1962, Sirimavo Bandaranaike's government withstood an attempted coup d'état.

-In 1964, Lester James Peiris directed "Gamperaliya (The Changing Village)", a movie which led to global acclaim.
+In 1964, Lester James Peiris directed and released the movie "Gamperaliya (The Changing Village)", contributing to his global recognition.

-The Sirima-Shastri Pact of 1964 was signed between Sri Lankan and Indian leaders to solve the dispute over the status of plantation workers of Indian origin.
+The Sirima-Shastri Pact was signed between Sri Lankan and Indian leaders in 1964 in an attempt to solve the long-standing dispute over the status of plantation workers of Indian origin.

 In 1965, Rohana Wijeweera founded the Janatha Vimukthi Peramuna, a Marxist–Leninist political party.

-In 1968, Lester James Peiris directed "Golu Hadawatha (Cold Heart)", a movie which led to global acclaim.
+In 1968, Lester James Peiris directed and released the movie "Golu Hadawatha (Cold Heart)".

-In 1970, Lester James Peiris directed "Nidhanaya (The Treasure)", a movie which led to global acclaim.
+In 1970, Lester James Peiris directed and released the movie "Nidhanaya (The Treasure)", adding to his list of globally acclaimed films.

 In 1971, Ceylon experienced a Marxist insurrection, which was quickly suppressed.